 (d) Preventing discharge of process fluid into surface waters.

-(3) Each permittee who conducts in situ processing activities shall submit for approval as part of the application for permit under 405 KAR 8:050, and follow after approval, a plan that ensures that all acid-forming, toxic-forming, or radioactive gases, solids, or liquids constituting a fire, health, safety, or environmental hazard and caused by the mining and recovery process are promptly treated, confined, or disposed of, in a manner that prevents contamination of ground and surface waters, damage to fish, wildlife and related environmental values, and threats to the public health and safety.
+(3) Each permittee who conducts in situ processing activities shall submit for approval as part of the application for permit pursuant to 405 KAR 8:050, and follow after approval, a plan that ensures that all acid-forming, toxic-forming, or radioactive gases, solids, or liquids constituting a fire, health, safety, or environmental hazard and caused by the mining and recovery process shall be promptly treated, confined, or disposed of, in a manner that shall prevent contamination of ground and surface waters, damage to fish, wildlife and related environmental values, and threats to the public health and safety.